Hard Rock Stadium: Miami Dolphins

 The first preseason game for the Dolphins was played on August 16, 1987, against the Chicago Bears.
 The first regular season game was scheduled for September 27, a week 3 game against the New York Giants; this game was canceled and not made up due to the 1987 players strike.
 The first regular season NFL game played there was a 42–0 Dolphins victory over the Kansas City Chiefs on October 11, 1987.
 The game was in the middle of the 1987 NFL strike, and was played with replacement players.
 The first game with union players was on October 25 of that year, a 34–31 overtime loss to the Buffalo Bills.
 The stadium hosted its first Monday Night Football game on December 7 of that year, a 37–28 Dolphins victory over the New York Jets.

 The Dolphins have played eight playoff games at the stadium, including the 1992 AFC Championship Game, which they lost to the Buffalo Bills 29–10.
 The Dolphins are 5–3 in playoff games held there, losing the most recent one in January 2009 against the Baltimore Ravens.
-Also of note, the stadium was host of the 2018 Miracle in Miami game against the New England Patriots, where the Dolphins scored on the last play of the game.
+Also of note, the stadium was host of the Miracle in Miami game against the New England Patriots in 2018, where the Dolphins scored a dramatic touchdown on the last play of the game to turn a deficit into a walk-off victory.
 The Dolphins have beaten every NFL team there at least once.
 The team is unbeaten there against the Los Angeles/St. Louis Rams (4–0).